htcooper/htcooper.github.io/docs/resume.md

     **Projects for UPenn Artificial Intelligence**
     * Built and trained a neural network on the Fashion MNIST dataset.
     * Built N-gram language model.
-    * Wrote text complexity vector constructor and evaluated various language model accuracies using Hugging Face transformers.
+    * Performed text vectorization using transformers and evaluated language model accuracies.
     * Participated in various AI research projects as annotator and RLHF provider.

     **Additional Generative AI Experience**